acl-org/responsibleNLPresearch/README.md

-# responsibleNLPrsearch
+# responsibleNLPresearch

-templates and other documents regarding responsible NLP research
+This repository contains templates and other documents regarding responsible NLP research practices in the ACL community.

+For the current version of the responsible NLP research guidelines, please see https://aclrollingreview.org/responsibleNLPresearch/.